Metronidazole: Mechanism of action

 Metronidazole is of the nitroimidazole class.
-It is a prodrug that inhibits nucleic acid synthesis by forming nitroso radicals, which disrupt the DNA of microbial cells.
+It is a prodrug that functions by forming a toxic radical species, which damages the DNA of microbial cells.
 Metronidazole activates by receiving an electron from the reduced ferredoxin produced by pyruvate synthase (PFOR) in anaerobic organisms, equivalent to pyruvate dehydrogenase in aerobic organisms, thus turning into a highly reactive radical anion.
-After the radical loses the electron to its target, it recycles back to the unactivated form of metronidazole, ready to be activated again.
+After the radical loses the excited electron to DNA, it recycles back to the unactivated form of metronidazole, ready to be activated again.

 This function only occurs when metronidazole is partially reduced, and, because oxygen competes with metronidazole for the electron, this reduction requires a local environment with low oxygen concentration: this usually happens only in anaerobic bacteria and protozoans.
 Therefore, it has relatively little effect upon human cells or aerobic bacteria.
-Elevation of oxygen level in the organism will decrease its rate of generating the activated metronidazole, but also increase the rate of recycling back to the unactivated metronidazole.
+Elevation of oxygen level in the organism will decrease the levels of activated metronidazole, but also increase the rate of recycling.